Best Hunting Rifles – What Setup Is Right For You?

 Put simply, the Browning X-Bolt Speed is kind of like a poor man’s Waypoint.
 At over $1,000 dollars cheaper but with many of the same features, the X-Bolt stands out as a huge value return on your money.

-A simple stock but well-made and very solid is the weakest point of the rifle.
+A simple stock, but well-made and very solid, is the weakest point of the rifle.
 No adjustment for length of pull or comb makes me sad, but it’s something we can live with.

 Everything else… is pretty awesome.

 A 60-degree bolt lift and outstanding Feather trigger help round out the awesome features that come with the X-Bolt Speed.
+The trigger is very satisfying and accurate thanks to its clean and crisp pull with minimum overtravel.

 Browning X-Bolt Speed Pros and Cons